 Argosy University cannot provide compensation to the agency for the supervision and/or training of students.
-Students are discouraged from, but may petition for approval to complete practicum within their employment agency IF there are multiple locations within agency and there is no overlap in client population or supervision.
-These exception requests are reviewed, and decision rendered on an individual basis.
+Students are discouraged from, but may petition for approval to complete practicum at their job site, IF there are multiple departments within the agency and there is no overlap in client population or supervision.
+These exception requests are reviewed, and decisions rendered on an individual basis.
 Students may not earn practicum hours working in a private practice setting.